aditbap/aditbap/README.md

 *   🌍  I'm based in Jakarta, Indonesia
 *   🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='google.com'>Portfolio</a>
-*   🧠  Currently focused on studying
+*   🧠  Currently focused on ai

 ### Skills